Australia’s oldest regional university

-In addition to a rich distance education offer, UNE also provides 6,000 students from Australia and over 75 nations with a residential experience.
-Our accommodation options suit a range of needs – from traditional, catered colleges to independent apartment-style living, a sporting complex and cultural facilities.
+Students, including international students from over 70 nations, can also choose to enjoy a vibrant residential experience.
+Accommodation options range from traditional, catered colleges to independent apartment-style living, a sporting complex and cultural facilities.

-UNE aims for the highest academic standards and has achieved the maximum five stars for overall student experience in each of the past 13 years; a feat unmatched by any other Australian public university.
-For teaching quality and student support, UNE is rated number one in NSW.
+UNE has achieved the maximum five stars for overall student experience for the past 16 years; a feat unmatched by any other Australian public university, and is rated number one in NSW for teaching quality and student support.

-A diverse portfolio of academic and professional courses covers arts and humanities, education and health, economics, business, law, medicine, social and behavioural sciences, sport and exercise, and natural and environmental sciences.
-Our bespoke courses were developed to allow working adults to design a degree programme to suit their needs.
+Students can choose from a range of courses in the arts, humanities, education, health, economics, business, law, medicine, social and behavioural sciences, sport and exercise, and environmental sciences.
+UNE’s bespoke courses allow working adults to design a personalised degree program to suit their specific needs.

-UNE enjoys a reputation for research excellence based on strong linkages with national research centres and institutes.
-UNE is internationally recognised for contributions to applied animal genetics and breeding, agriculture and law, social sciences and health and medicine in a regional context.
-The UNE PhD (Innovation) programme embeds practical research projects in industries and communities.
+UNE is internationally recognised for contributions to applied animal genetics and breeding, agriculture, law, social sciences, and health and medicine in a regional context.
+The UNE PhD (Innovation) program embeds practical research projects in industries and communities.